Spay and Neuter for Dogs and Cats in Hanover, PA

 - Mounting behavior can be curtailed in male pets.

-When Your Pet Should be Spayed or Neutered
+When Your Dog or Cat Should be Spayed or Neutered

 What to Watch Out for Afterwards

-Because safety is a top priority at Aloha, we will give you detailed instructions about how to care for your pet after a spay or neuter procedure.
+Because safety is a top priority at our animal hospital in Hanover, PA, we will give you detailed instructions about how to care for your pet after a spay or neuter procedure.
 Some things to keep in mind as a caregiver are:

 - Give your pet a quiet place to recover free from other pets.